-Originally, Austin moved from Great Falls, Montana.
-He then moved to Saint Paul, Minnesota and now lives in Los Angeles.
-Austin's interest in homeland security and emergency management stems from seeing the I-35 bridge collapse in 2007 as well as observing the devastation caused by Hurricane Katrina.
-These are city planning issues that he wishes to confront, prevent, and steer in their recovery efforts.
+Austin’s interest in homeland security and emergency management stems from seeing the I-35 bridge collapse in 2007 and from observing the devastation caused by Hurricane Katrina.
+Austin sees both events as resulting from are city planning issues, which he wishes to confront and prevent in the future.

-Ten years from now he hopes to be working in homeland security in the capacity of planning the recovery efforts of crisis management.
+Ten years from now, Austin intends to work in homeland security in the capacity of planning the recovery efforts of crisis management.

-Personal/Professional Experiences: Watching the environmental, social, and economic effects of Hurricane Katrina drove Desmian's interest in environmentalism, disaster management, and poverty alleviation.
+Seeing the environmental, social, and economic effects of Hurricane Katrina drove Desmian's interest in environmentalism, disaster management, and poverty alleviation.
 After graduating from Fisk University, Desmian volunteered for two years with the American Red Cross in San Antonio on their Disaster Action Team.
-Her career experience was mostly focused on hunger and poverty, working as an AmeriCorps VISTA, and for organizations like the Texas Hunger Initiative and the San Antonio Food Bank.
-Her interest in homeland security/emergency management revolves around treating climate change as the true threat to national security that it represents, and designing communities/cities with that in mind.
+Desmian seeks to treat climate change as the true threat to national security that it represents by designing communities and cities with that in mind.

-Desmian would like to be the Chief Resilience Officer of a major US city.
+Desmian plans to be the Chief Resilience Officer of a major U.S. city.